wasabigeek/blog/content/blog/customising-rails-templates/index.md

 ```
 It's saved me a lot of time!

 To do so, simply add a template to your Rails project in `lib/templates/erb/scaffold/show.html.erb`.
 You can use the [original](https://github.com/rails/rails/blob/master/railties/lib/rails/generators/erb/scaffold/templates/show.html.erb.tt) as a starting point.
-Note the double percentages (`%%`) used to escape ERB tags.
+The other templates can also be easily changed following a similar path.
+Note the double percentages (`%%`) used to escape ERB tags!

 ## Bonus: Gems too!

-This also works for your gems that have generators (e.g. [rspec-rails](https://github.com/rspec/rspec-rails) or [react-rails](https://github.com/reactjs/react-rails)).
-It's not obvious where to place the templates so that Rails would find and use them instead.
+This also works for your gems that have generators (e.g. [rspec-rails](https://github.com/rspec/rspec-rails) or [react-rails](https://github.com/reactjs/react-rails)), though it's not obvious where to place the templates.

 Our answer lies in [`Rails::Generators::Base.inherited`](https://github.com/rails/rails/blob/master/railties/lib/rails/generators/base.rb):
 ```